NREL/SolarResourceModelsandTools/README.md

 SOLPOS calculates the solar position and intensity based on location, date, and time inputs for the years 1950–2050.

 # Release Notes
-* September 13, 2016: These pages are in the process of being relocated from [RReDC](http://www.nrel.gov/rredc/models_tools.html).
+* October 7, 2016: These pages are in the process of being relocated from [RReDC](http://www.nrel.gov/rredc/models_tools.html).
+All codes and executables are still hosted on RReDC.